 Olight I3T EOS Flashlight Review

-The Olight I3T EOS is a single-AAA flashlight that has a forward clicky and a TIR optic to give great beam shape.
+The Olight I3T EOS flashlight is a single-AAA flashlight that has a forward clicky and a TIR optic to give great beam shape.
 Read on for testing!

 Official Specs and Features